Over 60,000 people in Delhi died of pollution-related health problems in last 5 yrs: Cong

 Delhi Congress chief Shubhash Chopra claimed on Saturday that more than 60,000 people have died of pollution-related health problems in the national capital in the last five years.

-Addressing a congregation of Purvanchalis here, he said, "You must not be aware, around 61,500 people died of breathing problems in the last five years.
+Addressing a congregation of Purvanchalis here, he said, "You might not be aware, around 61,500 people died of breathing problems in the last five years.
 Pollution crossed every limit."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)